tsotsssi/M1_devsec_REY_Thomas/README.md

 ### - Explain how you ensure user is the right one starting the app
+#### When the application start, an authentication screen is displayed and the user must authenticate as if he wanted to unlock his phone.
+#### The authentication screen is the same as the default lock screen of the user.
+#### If it's a fingerprint authentication by default it will asks for his fingerprint, if it's a PIN authentication it will asks for his PIN code, etc...

 ### - How do you securely save user's data on your phone ?
+#### The accounts are just displayed when the user is succesfully authenticated, it does not store the accounts' data on the phone.
+#### Each time the user wants to refresh, it deletes the displayed accounts and asks again for authentication.

 ### - How did you hide the API url ?
+#### It is not possible to hide perfectly a string in the source code and make it impossible to find but I tried to make the reverse engineering very difficult.
+#### I encrypted the API url with an XOR function before release so the the API url is never stored in clear in the release source code.
+#### In the source code, the API url is an array of integer that must be decrypted with the correct key and the correct function to obtain the url string.
+#### I also obfuscated the code in the release apk to make the reverse engineering more difficult.

 ### - Screenshots of your application